Photo gallery: Royals 4, Tigers 2

 jsleezer@kcstar.com

-Detroit Tigers' Victor Reyes and Jeimer Candelario celebrate scoring on a double by JaCoby Jones in the eighth inning during Friday's baseball game against the Kansas City Royals on May 4, 2018, at Kauffman Stadium in Kansas City, Mo.
+Kansas City Royals' Salvador Perez delivers the Salvy Splash to Kansas City Royals second baseman Whit Merrifield after the teams 4-2 win during Sunday's baseball game against the Detroit Tigers on May 6, 2018, at Kauffman Stadium in Kansas City, Mo.

 John Sleezer